r0ug3-Mary/Senior_Design/README.md

 Combined file structure of all project parts.
 *********************************************************************************************************************
 Standards:
-Keep to same stylesheet for all code.
+Keep to same stylesheet for all code.<p>
 Comment all code as if a noob was reading it.
 *********************************************************************************************************************